 6. Delegate tasks.

 You cannot do everything alone.
 Learn to outsource if you’re a sole proprietor or utilize the talent you have at your disposal by assigning tasks to your employees.
 On Trello, you do this by adding them as members to the board.
-That way everyone is notified in time on tasks they need to complete and submit frequent reports of their progress.
+That way, everyone is notified in time on jobs they need to complete and submit frequent reports of their progress.

 7. Import information from existing spreadsheets.

 Create a new card and then copy-paste cells from your spreadsheet.
 Trello will automatically convert all the cell items into new cards.
 Your very first business’s to-do list is ready.